The Future of Product-Led Growth Might Be Hiding Where You Least Expect It

 Product-led growth (PLG) is an end-user-focused model that relies on the product itself as the primary driver of customer acquisition, conversion, and expansion.

-Many of the fastest growing B2B software companies employ product led growth as their core go-to-market motion in order to accelerate growth efficiently.
-This phenomenon is commonly seen in a few markets: productivity tools (think Calendly, Notion, Zapier or Airtable) and developer tools (think Datadog, Twilio or Atlassian).
+Many of the fastest-growing B2B software companies employ product-led growth as their core go-to-market motion in order to accelerate growth efficiently.
+This phenomenon is most commonly seen in a few markets: productivity tools (think Calendly, Notion, Zapier, or Airtable) and developer tools (think Datadog, Twilio, or Atlassian).

-One market where this is less common is within the infosec/cyber security space.
+One market where this phenomenon used to be less common is within the infosec/cyber security space.
 Since the investment team at OpenView is always on the lookout for product-led businesses, we started to wonder why none of the security software companies we spoke to had pursued a PLG go-to-market motion.

 After chatting with a few players in the industry, we came up with a few hypotheses: